Academic Catalogs

 Course Objectives

 • 1.
-Analyze and evaluate the mechanics of clear and concise writing.
+Analyze and critically assess the mechanics of clear and concise writing to enhance effectiveness and readability.

 • 2.
-Differentiate the technical and aesthetic issues related to writing for the film and electronic media.
+Differentiate between technical and aesthetic considerations in writing for film and electronic media, addressing how each impacts the overall quality and style.

 • 4.
-Compose writing for a variety of script formats, including commercial, PSA, webisode, short film, news feature or mini-doc.
+Compose scripts in various formats, including commercial, PSA, webisode, short film, news feature, or mini-doc, demonstrating versatility and adaptability.

 Lecture Content